ddgroleau/contact-api/README.md

 ### /contacts

-DELETE, accepts key/value pair parameters as conditions for the search.
+DELETE, accepts key/value pair query as conditions for the search.
 Deletes a single contact matching the conditions.

 Example: